MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

     3. Choose a **JSON Key Type**, by clicking on "Furnish a new private key".
     <img src="../images/image7.png">

     4. Click **Create** to complete the service account creation.
-As you have chosen a JSON Key Type, a file with a .json extension will be downloaded on your machine. ***You will need this file for publish your application***
+As you have chosen a JSON Key Type, a file with a .json extension will be downloaded on your machine.
+This file is required to publish your application.

 *   Once you’ve created the service account on the Google Developers Console, click **Done**.
 The [API Access](https://play.google.com/apps/publish/#ApiAccessPlace) page automatically refreshes, and your service account will be listed.
 <img src="../images/image8.png">